sllam/comingle/README.md

 Special thanks to the following:

-  - Nabeeha Fatima, for contributing in developing the UI frontend of the games, powered by CoMingle.
+  - Nabeeha Fatima, for contributing in the development of the UI frontend of Android games, powered by CoMingle.
   - Iliano Cervesato, for advise and technical discussions on the logic programming.
 They helped make CoMingle possible.